Amelia International Conservation Studies

 • The origins of the city

-• Republican Age (The Forum, the Basilica, the Tabularium, sacred architecture, early circuses, the Amphitheaters, residential architecture)
+• Republican Age (The Forum, the Basilica, the Tabularium, sacred architecture, early circuses, the Amphitheatres, residential architecture)

 • Augustan Age (The Monumental Gardens, evolution of tombs: the Mausoleum)

-• Imperial Age (Process of Romanization of the colonies: the infrastructure, the theater and amphitheater, the triumphal arches, the Baths, circuses and stadiums)
+• Imperial Age (Process of Romanisation of the colonies: the infrastructure, the theatre and amphitheatre, the triumphal arches, the Baths, circuses and stadiums)

 • Trajan: Imperial Forums and Markets